 After you have completed your research, repeating the steps in the process as many times as necessary, the final step is to disseminate your research.
-It’s very rare to conduct research without sharing the results for the wider scholarly community to learn from it.
-Even the research you do for your classes at university are shared through submission for grading.
-There are many different ways for researchers to disseminate their work, however.
-Here are some of the more common methods:
+By disseminating research, scholars are able to share new insights and knowledge with their audience.
+Even the research you do for your classes are shared through submission for grading.

 A similar way to publish your research is through a conference paper.
 These are usually shorter and are presented or read at conferences and then are published in the conference proceedings.
 The acceptance process includes a peer review, as does the Q&A portion of the presentation at the conference.